Pathology & Referrals

 Why these medications can't be first-prescribed online

-All Abby Health practitioners hold current AHPRA registration and are required to practise in accordance with the professional standards that apply to their profession.
+All Abby Health practitioners hold current AHPRA registration.
+They practise in accordance with the professional standards that apply to their profession.
 Those standards are not waived for telehealth.

 What about Schedule 4 medications?

 Your clinician will tell you clearly if a medication you are asking about falls into this category.
-They will also help you understand what pathway to take — whether that means a referral to an in-person GP, a specialist assessment, or an explanation of why a different treatment approach may be more appropriate for your situation.
+They will also help you understand the pathway forward.
+That could mean a referral to an in-person GP, a specialist assessment, or a different treatment approach for your situation.

 What this does not affect

-This position applies to initiating controlled or higher-risk medications for the first time — not to ongoing care.
+This position applies to initiating controlled or higher-risk medications for the first time.
+It does not apply to ongoing care.

 For the broad range of what Abby can and cannot prescribe, see what Abby can and can't prescribe online safely.
 For general information on getting a prescription through Abby, see how to get a prescription online in Australia.